Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 Modder compatibility notes for SoD:
 ------------------------------------
-For detection of Imoen4Ever, the component "Imoen remains in the Group in SoD" sets a variable Global("C#IM_ImoenInSoD","GLOBAL",1) in both Thieves' Maze and Ducal Palace third floor (bd0103.bcs).
+For detection of Imoen4Ever, the component "Imoen remains in the Group in SoD" sets a variable Global("C#IM_ImoenInSoD","GLOBAL",1) in both Undercity area and Ducal Palace third floor (bd0103.bcs).
 If your mod NPC talks in Korlasz' Crypt about Imoen having joined Duke Jannath, please check whether Imoen might be in group, first.

-The component "Imoen returns to PC in first camp bd1000" sets a variable Global("C#IM_ImoenComesBackSoD","GLOBAL",1) also in both Thieves' Maze and Ducal Palace third floor (bd0103.bcs) for detection whether Imoen returned to the PC.
+The component "Imoen returns to PC in first camp bd1000" sets a variable Global("C#IM_ImoenComesBackSoD","GLOBAL",1) also in both Undercity area and Ducal Palace third floor (bd0103.bcs) for detection whether Imoen returned to the PC.
 This should be helpful in case Imoen came back but was not taken into party but is waiting in the camp.

 CREDITS

-Acifer - promotion picture, beta testing
+Acifer - promotion picture, beta testing, mod name

+Argent77 - coding help for non-destructive ADD_TRANS_TRIGGER patching

+Lauriel - proof reading (English)

 memory - Polish translation